capy-language/capy/README.md

 A programming language's error handling system will be used constantly, whether it's exceptions, errors as values, aborting, or whatever else.
 Making sure it's expressive and easy to use is very important.

-In Capy's case, the error handling system is heavily inspired by Zig's, with a few key differences.
+In Capy's case, the chosen error handling system is heavily inspired by Zig's, with a few key differences.

-An optional type can be declared by using `?`
+An optional type can be declared with `?type`

 ```cpp
 message : ?str = nil;